jaames/zfont/README.md

 # Zfont

 Text plugin for [Zdog](https://github.com/metafizzy/zdog)!
-Renders TrueType (.ttf) fonts via [Typr.js](https://github.com/photopea/Typr.js)
+Renders TrueType fonts via [Typr.js](https://github.com/photopea/Typr.js)

 [Features](#features) | [Caveats](#caveats) | [Demo](#demo) | [Installation](#installation) | [Usage](#usage) | [API](#api) | [Todo](#todo) | [Building](#building)

 ## Features

-* Built on top of [Typr.js](https://github.com/photopea/Typr.js), which supports a wide range of .ttf fonts and is pretty fast too!
+* Built on top of [Typr.js](https://github.com/photopea/Typr.js), which supports a wide range of .ttf and .otf fonts and is super quick
+* Less than 14kB minified + gzipped
-* Don't worry about waiting for fonts to load, text automatically pops into existence once the font is ready
+* No need to worry about waiting for fonts to load; text automatically pops into existence once the font is ready
+* Includes support for multiline text
 * Update text, color, alignment, etc at any time
-* Includes utilities to measure text
-* 40kB minified
+* Bonus utilities for measuring text, waiting for font load & more!

 ## Caveats

 * You have to provide a .ttf to use yourself; it isn't possible to use system fonts
-* No multiline support (but it will come soon!)
 * Character range is limited to whichever glyphs are supported by your chosen font, and font stacks/fallbacks aren't supported

 ## Demo